Hariprakash-23/Student-Management-System/README.md

 REST API (optional) for programmatic access, built with Django REST Framework.

-Features
+✨ Features
 For Teachers
-Full CRUD on students, courses, enrollments, attendance, exams, and marks.
+✅ Full CRUD on students, courses, enrollments, attendance, exams, and marks.

-Mark attendance for a specific course and date.
+✅ Mark attendance for a specific course and date.

-Export attendance to AWS S3 as a downloadable .txt file.
+✅ Export attendance to AWS S3 as a downloadable .txt file.

-Create and update exams – automatically notifies enrolled students via SNS.
+✅ Create/update exams – automatically notifies enrolled students via SNS.

-View all records in a clean, tabular format.
+✅ View all records in a clean, tabular format.

 For Students
-Read‑only access to their own profile, enrollments, attendance, and marks.
+👀 Read‑only access to their own profile, enrollments, attendance, and marks.

-View personal dashboard with aggregated information.
+👀 View personal dashboard with aggregated information.

 General
-Role‑based redirection: unauthenticated users are sent to login; logged‑in users go to their respective dashboard.
+🔐 Role‑based redirection: unauthenticated users are sent to login; logged‑in users go to their respective dashboard.

-Graceful handling of missing profiles (e.g., for superusers created via createsuperuser).
+🧠 Graceful handling of missing profiles (e.g., for superusers created via createsuperuser).

-Cloud‑ready AWS integrations for export and notifications.
+☁️ Cloud‑ready AWS integrations for export and notifications.

-REST API with filtering, searching, and pagination (teachers only for write operations).
+📡 REST API with filtering, searching, and pagination (teachers only for write operations).

-Technology Stack
+🛠️ Technology Stack
 Layer	Technology
 Backend	Python 3.13, Django 5.x
 Database	SQLite (default), easily switchable